HomeLatest NewsStartupsHike exits WinZO with $12 million buyback deal

 Preferred Source of Google

-Vernacular social gaming platform WinZO said that has given a complete exit to its early investor Hike with fourfold returns on their investment that they made in May 2019.
+Vernacular social gaming platform WinZO said that it has given a complete exit to its early investor Hike with fourfold returns on their investment that they made in May 2019.
 This comes after the -funded gaming start-up raised additional $13 million capital from its existing investors- Stephan Pagliuca, Makers Fund, and Courtside Venture.

 Advertisement